 - Advised The Friedkin Group, as buyer, on the $16m cross-border acquisition of the second stage of the Chileno Bay Resort Hotel.

-Cervantes Sainz, S.C.'s 'active' and diversified real estate practice advises a broad range of property developers, lenders, investment managers, opportunity funds, FIBRAS and REITs, as well as private owners, on -primarily- transactional work, leasing, developments, regulatory issues, and land use and zoning matters.
+Sainz Abogados 's 'active' and diversified real estate practice advises a broad range of property developers, lenders, investment managers, opportunity funds, FIBRAS and REITs, as well as private owners, on -primarily- transactional work, leasing, developments, regulatory issues, and land use and zoning matters.
 Daniel Saltzberg, who actively represents real estate funds, investment trusts, developers and lenders, co-heads the practice with Luis A Cervantes Muñiz, who specializes in infrastructure and real estate matters.
 Other key practitioners include the very active Ximena Hernández.
 Since publication the firm has split into Cervantes Abogados and Sainz Abogados, S.C., effective as of November 2020.

 Exeter Property Group